How will the “tax for the self-employed" end for the Russians?

 3

-Following the increase in VAT and pension initiatives negatively perceived by society, the authorities are discussing yet another unpopular measure: the self-employed tax.
-Former Deputy Minister of Labor and Employment Pavel Kudyukin, now a member of the Council of the Confederation of Labor, in an interview with the Free Press, criticized such an initiative.
+Following the increase in VAT and the negatively perceived society pension initiatives, the authorities are discussing another unpopular measure: a tax on the self-employed.
+Former Deputy Minister of Labor and Employment Pavel Kudyukin, now a member of the Council of the Confederation of Labor, harshly criticized this initiative in an interview with the publication Svobodnaya Pressa.

 Authorities, he said, cite a budget deficit.
 However, it was laid on the basis of the price of $ 40 per barrel of oil.
 The current price is over $ 70.
 Thus, the budget is in surplus.
 True, all additional income is postponed "for a rainy day."
 However, when unpopular measures explain the budget deficit - this is not true.